Ever wondered why your perfume doesn’t seem to last as long as is stated in reviews? Or as long as your friend’s perfume lasts?

 To keep your scent strong and have you enveloped in that alluring scent all day, you could make a retouching kit ready to take out with you.

-Just spray on your cotton balls and place them in an airtight bag while wet.
+Just spray your fragrance on cotton balls and place them in an airtight bag while wet.
+Something like a ziploc will work just fine.

-The absence of air in the bag should keep them wet until you are ready to use them later in the day.
+The absence of air in the bag should keep them wet and preserve the fragrance until you are ready to use them later in the day.

 10. Store Your Perfume Properly

-Most people keep their perfumes in the bathroom together with other beauty products.
+Most people like to keep their perfumes in the bathroom together with other beauty products.

 Over time, the fragrance of your perfume will change and its potency will drop accordingly.